 The International Social Survey Programme (ISSP) is run by a group of research organisations in different countries, each of which undertakes to field annually an agreed module of questions on a chosen topic area.
-Since 1985, an International Social Survey Programme module has been included in one of the British Social Attitudes self-completion questionnaires.
-Each module is chosen for repetition at intervals to allow comparisons both between countries (membership is currently standing at 48) and over time.
-In 2015, the chosen subject was Work orientations, and the module was carried on the B and D versions of the self-completion questionnaire (JbErnMny - AgeYngC).
+Since 1985, an International Social Survey Programme module has been included in one of the BSA self-completion questionnaires.
+Each module is chosen for repetition at intervals to allow comparisons both between countries (membership is currently standing at 42) and over time.
+In 2019 the chosen subject was social inequality, and the module was carried on the A and B versions of the self-completion questionnaire (variables ruhappy - attathst).
+Further information on ISSP is available on their website: www.issp.org.